A Pivotal Year

 Focus on Core Activities and Mission

-Now more than ever, we are committed to providing quality research.
-Journalists, policymakers, and thought leaders look to us to provide data-driven information and insight.
+RESEARCH.
+Now more than ever, we are committed to providing quality, impactful research to local, state, and federal decision-makers.
+Journalists, policymakers, and thought leaders look to us to provide data-driven analysis and insight.
 Faculty look to us to provide research support through our ongoing grants program.

-Students rely on us for learning and career development during uncertain times.
-We support Penn students with student grants, summer fellowships, seminars, and our Certificate in Energy Management and Policy.
+TEACHING.
+Students rely on us for learning and career development.
+We support Penn students through courses, student grants, summer fellowships, seminars, and our Certificate in Energy Management and Policy.

-And we continue gathering students, scholars, practitioners, and thought leaders for lectures, workshops, and our campus-wide Energy Week:
+CONVENING.
+And we continue to gather students, scholars, practitioners, and thought leaders for lectures, workshops, and our campus-wide Energy Week.